University of Maryland, Baltimore County Centers and Institutes: Dresher Center for the Humanities

 The James T. and Virginia M. Dresher Center for the Humanities promotes interdisciplinary research and scholarship in the humanities among faculty, students and visiting scholars at the University of Maryland, Baltimore County.
 Founded in 1996, the Dresher Foundation has expanded its research mission in order to bring national attention to UMBC's impressive achievements in the humanities.

 Goddard Earth Sciences and Technology Center

 The Goddard Earth Sciences and Technology Center (GEST) was created in 2000 when NASA Goddard Space Flight Center (GSFC) awarded a Cooperative Agreement to the University of Maryland, Baltimore County, to create a center of excellence in the Earth sciences.
 The center works with a variety of partners such as Hampton University, Howard University, Caelum Research Corporation, and Northrop Grumman Corporation in order to develop collaborative research programs in all areas of the Earth sciences.

 Imaging Research Center

-Founded in 1989, the Imaging Research Center (IRC) uses an entrepreneurial approach to leveraging new technologies and emerging media platforms to create connections between knowledge and people.
-IRC activities include research in 3D visualization, immersive technologies, interactive installations, feature-length films, social media, and mobile device applications.
+Founded in 1984 by Stan VanDerBeek as the Image Lab, the Imaging Research Center (IRC) is an interdisciplinary hub that fosters collaboration among UMBC faculty, researchers, fellows, and students across all disciplines.
+Emerging from an expanded definition of the visual arts, the IRC advances research through innovative media, emerging technologies, and curious collaboration.
+Its projects span 3D visualization, immersive technologies, interactive installations, feature-length films, social media, software, and mobile applications, producing original and innovative solutions that reflect the contemporary moment and serve the public good.